AuthorCarpentry/executable-documents-rstudio/01-markdown.md

 **YAML Header**

-In the `author` field, enter your own Name and Institution, with the entire string of text surrounded by "quotes"
+The YAML header includes information about the document.
+In the `author` field, enter your own Name and Institution, with the entire string of text surrounded by "quotes".

-In the `date` field, enter the R code to call today's date from your computer.
-You may copy and paste this code from the R script file `insert_dates.R`

 **Text Document**